uio-carpentry/organisational/workshop_operations/onboarding-checklist.md

 ### **What platforms and functions should we use?**
 - [ ] UiO staff has access to Zoom meetings.
 If necessary, ask the local coordinator to set up a Zoom meeting.
 - [ ] Zoom functions are constantly updated.
-Discuss and agree with co-instructors and helpers on which functions to use and how.
+Discuss and agree with co-instructors and helpers on which functions to use.
 - [ ] Involving local coordinator(s), plan well the style of the workshop;
   - [ ] how to use breakout rooms (depending on the characteristics of exercises, e.g. if teaming up is required, discussing is encouraged, or mostly done individually)
-  - **Use of a breakout room for individual help, while the main session is ongoing, is not recommended unless it is indispensable, as it causes leaving the learners behind.
+  - **Use of a breakout room for individual help while the main session is ongoing is not recommended unless it is indispensable, as it causes leaving the learners behind.
 It is better to take time for installation and set-up help before the workshop starts, so plan sufficient time for both the main session and exercise time, provide a history of commands by other means than a shared screen, etc.**
-  - **We don't recommend helping a person in trouble in the main session, either, unless the workshop size is small and you have enough time.
+  - **We don't recommend helping a person in trouble in the main session unless the workshop size is small and you have enough time.
 It causes delays and frustration and reduces the engagement of the other learners.
-It is better to help in the exercise session while others can work on exercises.
+It is better to help in the exercise session while others can work on the exercises.
 We recommend preparing both minimum and additional exercises**
   - [ ] how you assign helpers during the exercises (coming on-demand vs assignment of a regular helper to one room, etc.)
   - [ ] how to communicate with the learners (command history, questions about contents, technical questions, emergency)
-- [ ] For backend communication, a chat platform separate from Zoom is handy.
+- [ ] A chat platform separate from Zoom is handy for backend communication.
 Consider by a team what is the best option to use.
-- [ ] Carpentries offers now CodiMD as a collaborative online note in addition to Etherpad.
-Discuss in the team how to use the online notebook and who are following the online notes.
+- [ ] Carpentries now offers CodiMD as a collaborative online note in addition to Etherpad.
+Discuss in the team how to use the online notebook and who is following the online notes.
 - [ ] Consider what to screen-share during breaks (e.g. vclock.com to show until when the break is)

 ### **What do I have to do before, during, and after a workshop?**